 There are so many exciting things to do in Durham from enjoying its calming cafe scene and delicious restaurants to heading to the Museum of Life and Science, an 84-acre indoor and outdoor museum with treehouse bridges.

-Also, be sure not to miss out on Sarah P. Duke Gardens that contain colorful flowers and diverse plant species.
+Also, be sure not to miss out on Sarah P. Duke Gardens which contain colorful flowers and diverse plant species.

 The most populous city in North Carolina is Charlotte and it is the state’s commercial hub and one of the most beautiful places to visit in NC.